A little bit about me

 About my teaching

 I aim for my classes to be welcoming and inclusive.
 I am here to guide you and support you, but you are your greatest teacher.
-After practising yoga for fifteen years, I still continue learning and exploring different styles and I want my classes to reflect that we are all eternal students.
+After practising yoga for almost two decades, I still continue learning and exploring different styles and I want my classes to reflect that we are all eternal students.

 I teach āsana and prāṇāyāma in all of my classes.
 I hope that you can leave my classes feeling balanced, calm and strong in body, mind and soul.